 What to do in St. Petersburg: Nightlife and leisure

 After a day spent at the museum, what does "Piter" offer for an evening of fun?
-One of the main streets of St. Petersburg is Rubinstein Street, a street full of cafes and restaurants located right in the center.
-The street is not really very long but the large number of bars and clubs concentrated here means that at night the area is the heart of the city nightlife.
-If you are at Nevsky Prospect, you can walk less than 5 minutes to Rubinstein Street.
+One of the main streets of St. Petersburg is Rubinstein Street, full of cafes and restaurants located right in the center.
+The street is not really very long but the large number of bars and clubs concentrated here means that the area is the heart of the city nightlife.
+If you are at Nevsky Prospect, you can walk less than 5 minutes to reach Rubinstein Street.

 A gem where you can stop for lunch or an aperitif just a few steps from the center?
 As a "top" address we recommend the Loft Project Etagi, one of the largest multifunctional centers in St. Petersburg built in a former bakery.
-The structure hosts exhibitions and art galleries, a hostel with colorful rooms where you can stay overnight, a cafeteria and a roof terrace from which to enjoy a panoramic view of the city .
+The building hosts exhibitions and art galleries, a hostel with colorful rooms where you can stay overnight, a cafeteria and a roof terrace from which to enjoy a panoramic view of the city.
 Loft Project Etagi is less than a 20-minute walk from Nevsky Prospect.

 How to get around St. Petersburg